AI Text Detection: 2026 Teacher’s Ultimate Guide

 AI writing shows clear patterns teachers spot fast.
 It lacks personal stories.
 It’s too smooth.
 No real mistakes.
 No voice.

-Teachers see odd word combos.
-AI picks words that sound smart but feel empty.
-It overuses some phrases like “more importantly” or “in a world where.”
+- ●Odd word combos: AI picks words that sound smart but feel empty.
+It overuses “more importantly” or “in a world where”

 Style & Emotion Gaps